 Penn State World Campus is committed to maintaining Penn State's policy on academic integrity in all courses it offers.
 Everyone at Penn State World Campus, the academic unit that is the home of each course, the course instructor, and exam proctors take academic integrity matters seriously.

 Academic integrity — scholarship free of fraud and deception — is an important educational objective of Penn State.
-Academic dishonesty can lead to a failing grade or referral to the Office of Student Conduct.
+Academic dishonesty can lead to a failing grade or referral to the Office of Student Accountability and Conflict Response.

 Academic dishonesty includes, but is not limited to, the following examples: